A generalized e-value feature detection method with FDR control at multiple resolutions: Conclusion and discussion

+In this paper, we introduce SFEFP, a flexible, stable, and powerful detection procedure with multilayer FDR control.
+Specifically, by developing generalized e-filter and generalized e-values, SFEFP combines diverse detection procedures to yield a selection set with FDR guarantees across multiple resolutions.
+By stabilization, SFEFP can obtain more stable and powerful selection sets.
+Several practical multilayer detection methods, such as the eDS-filter, are developed as illustrations of SFEFP.
+Simulations and case studies have shown that (1) through the flexible design, we can often achieve higher power, and (2) the stabilization step tends to enhance the detection power of one-bit inputs.

 Our work is founded on the core idea that there is no one-size-fits-all method, and the optimal procedure varies depending on the situation.
-Consequently, it is imperative to offer practitioners ample flexibility to devise methods informed by domain expertise.
-The primary strength of DFEFP lies in its flexibility, enabling the creation of a diverse array of multilayer feature detection methodologies with almost no cost.
-In the realm of high-dimensional regression and scenarios where features are highly correlated, the establishment of the eDS+gKF($c$)-filter has demonstrated itself as a successful strategy.
+Consequently, it is imperative to provide practitioners with ample flexibility to develop methods informed by domain expertise.
+The proposed SFEFP is also based on in-depth exploration of multilayer filtering, where one-bit input can cause a zero power disaster.
+Guided by this objective, the primary strength of SFEFP lies in its flexibility and stability, enabling the creation of a diverse array of powerful multilayer detection methodologies with almost no cost.
+In the realm of high-dimensional regression and scenarios where features are highly correlated, the establishment of the eDS-filter has demonstrated itself as a successful attempt.

-Several meaningful questions are worthwhile to solve.
-First, the impact of the original FDR level vector on the power of FEFP and DFEFP requires further theoretical investigation.
-Second, it is important to explore the mild conditions under which sharper FDR bound can be derived, since simulations indicate that DFEFP always achieves significantly lower empirical FDR than the preset level.
-Third, appropriate weights for different replications can improve the overall reliability of the results, thus, how to achieve adaptive weights is of our interest.
-Furthermore, compared to the original test statistic of procedure $\mathcal{G}^{(m)}$, the binary generalized e-value defined as Equation~(\ref{generalized-e-values}) loses partial information about feature importance.
-Defining more precise generalized e-values warrants further exploration.
-Techniques related to boosted e-values, such as those in \cite{blier2024improved, lee2024boosting}, are also expected to enhance the power of DFEFP.
-Moreover, it is possible to establish corresponding FDR controls when procedure $\mathcal{G}_{r}^{(m)}$ varies for different $r\in[R]$.
-This method is intuitively more robust, and the strategy for setting weight $\omega_{r}^{(m)}$, representing model importance, is an important question.
-Last but not least, extending the DFEFP to address overlapping groups in a partition and incomplete partitions is of great significance for expanding the application scope of this method.
-A natural strategy is to first develop the generalized e-value version for the unified approach proposed by \cite{Ramdas2019A}, and then provide the construction strategy for the generalized e-value.
-We will address this issue in the future.
+Several meaningful issues are worth solving.
+First, the impact of the original FDR level vector on the power of FEFP and SFEFP requires further theoretical investigation.
+Second, it is important to explore the mild conditions under which a sharper FDR bound can be derived, since simulations indicate that SFEFP sometimes achieves significantly lower empirical FDR than the preset level.
+Third, appropriate data-driven weights for different replications can improve the overall reliability of the results.
+Thus, how to achieve adaptive weights is of our interest.
+Techniques related to enhanced e-values, such as those in \cite{blier2024improved, lee2024boosting}, are also expected to enhance the power of SFEFP.
+We will leave these issues for future work.